“Sometimes you want to go where everybody knows your name.”

 - Petit Trois (Hollywood & Sherman Oaks): Cozy and perfect for a date.
 I love the omelette and the pea tartine (when in season).
 The drinks are pricey, so watch it or your bill will well exceed $100.

 - Ostrich Farm (Echo Park): We like to go early and sit at the bar, share a cheese board and a few small plates.
-The cocktails are off the charts.
+The cocktails are off the chart.

-- Cafe Birdie (Highland Park): I am kind of obsessed with this place.
+- HIPPO (Highland Park): I am kind of obsessed with this place.
 And though it’s a little far for you Westsiders, it’s well worth the drive.
-I love the ambience, the cocktails, and of course, the food.
-The head to the Blind Barber for a nightcap.
+The cocktails are incredible and seasonal.
+Do not miss the Rigatoni with spicy pickled peppers.
+In fact, stick to the pastas, which are incredible and will help keep the price to a minimum.

 *The under $100 price is based on getting one drink each and not going crazy with how many dishes you order.